about uscontact us guides index dealer directory home

 cutting your car costs

-depreciation
+car depreciation

-Depreciation is the reduction in value of your car caused by wear & tear and even just the passing of time.
+Depreciation is the reduction in value of your car caused by everyday wear & tear and even just the passing of time.
 It's one of the biggest costs car owners face.

 Buy a new car, and depreciation is at its worst.
 The moment a car isn't brand new anymore, thousands can be wiped off its value.
 Even 'nearly new' cars can lose thousands over a few years ownership.
 So how can depreciation be minimised, or even avoided altogether?